-The Anguished and the Enchanted is a radical, new translation of Antoine de Saint-Exupéry’s The Little Prince.
+In The Anguished and the Enchanted, M.H.
+Bowker offers a lengthy critical essay and richly annotated English translation of a lost Finnish translation of Antoine de Saint-Exupéry’s The Little Prince.
 Featuring a substantial Translator’s Preface, M.H.
 Bowker develops a psychoanalytic lens through which to regard Saint-Exupéry’s classic work, offering a more nuanced and less “fable-esque” text than any translation and interpretation to date.

 On Bowker’s reading, dark and primitive unconscious forces — including neglect and abuse at home, the hatred of maturation and development, the projection of feelings of worthlessness onto others, the creation of an absurd and futile world, and more — infest the story, not unlike the Baobab trees dreaded by the little prince.